Bello FiGo: Life and career

-After the first songs, characterized mainly by topics of vulgarity and sexism, Bello FiGo took over from 2016, with the songs "Sono bello come profugo", "Non Pago Affitto" and "Referendum Costituzionale", a more political role, applying his style and its self-irony to the stereotypical arguments inherent in immigrants in Italy, described as being mostly nasty and delinquent.
+After the first songs, characterized mainly by topics of vulgarity and sexism, Bello FiGo took over from 2016, with the songs "Sono bello come profugo" (I'm handsome like [a] refugee), "Non Pago Affitto" ([I] Don't Pay [the] Rent) and "Referendum Costituzionale" (Constitutional Referendum), a more political role, applying his style and its self-irony to the stereotypical arguments inherent in immigrants in Italy, described as being mostly nasty and delinquent.
 He also mocked, besides these stereotypes, various political figures.
-For this reason in 2016 he was defined by Rolling Stone music magazine as "the most politicized artist in Italy", and between the end of 2016 and the beginning of 2017, it suffered several disputes and threats of violence, even of racist background, by groups and subjects close to the extreme right, that led to the cancellation of some of his concerts for fear of public tensions and disorders (in Brescia, in Borgo Virgilio, in Legnano and in Rome).
+For this reason in 2016 he was defined by Rolling Stone music magazine as "the most politicized artist in Italy", and between the end of 2016 and the beginning of 2017, it suffered several disputes and threats of violence, even of racist background, by groups and subjects close to the far-right, that led to the cancellation of some of his concerts for fear of public tensions and disorders (in Brescia, in Borgo Virgilio, in Legnano, and in Rome).

-On 30 April 2018 he published Swag negro.
-Non ce la fa nessuno, an autobiographical book.
+He was the guest star in Camp Beaulard 2018.
 In December 2019 Bello FiGo was sued by the University of Pisa and its rector, Paolo Mancarella, that declared, after being contacted by the AGI, that the University would have done everything to defend its honour and reputation, because of a song about sex Bello FiGo has published on his official YouTube channel on 6 December 2019, "Trombo a facoltà", that was recorded inside the classes of economics of the University, which declared that its staff didn't know anything about it and didn't give its authorization to record the video.

 In February 2020 he released the song "CoronaVirus" that got over 5 million views on YouTube.

 On May 11, 2020, he released his third musical album on Spotify and YouTube.
 The album is called "Terra Transsese in estate".

+In May 2024, Warner Music Italy announced the signing of Bello FiGo.